Nainital's Mall Road & Naina Devi Temple Flooded Due to Incessant Rains | WATCH

 While further details of the incident are awaited, teams of police and administration have reportedly been rushed to the spot, according to the news reports.

+Prime Minister Narendra Modi has spoken to Chief Minister Pushkar Singh Dhami to take stock of the situation.

-The development comes as Nainital, along with several other districts of Uttarakhand, has been receiving incessant rainfall for over 24 hours.
-Earlier, visuals of Nainital’s Mall Road getting flooded due to the overflowing lake went viral on the internet.
+The development comes as Nainital, along with several other districts of Uttarakhand, has been receiving copious rainfall for over 24 hours.

-Notably, authorities have advised Char Dham pilgrims to delay their journey until the weather improves.
+Notably, authorities have advised Char Dham pilgrims to delay their journey until the weather improves as a precautionary measure.
 The movement of vehicles to the Himalayan temples have also been suspended.
 Regular prayers at the four Himalayan temples are continuing and pilgrims staying there are safe, a Devasthanam Board official told news agency PTI.

 Meanwhile schools, colleges and other educational institutions across Uttarakhand remained shut Monday, while a ban has been imposed on trekking, mountaineering and camping activities in the high altitude areas of the state, including the Nanda Devi biosphere reserve and various forest divisions, till Tuesday as a precautionary measure, reported PTI.